dalim927/docs/docs/tokens/gas-fees.md

 ctx.GasMeter().ConsumeGas(amount, "description")
 ```

-By default, the Cosmos SDK makes use of two different gas meters, the main gas meter and the block gas meter.
+By default, the Gotabit makes use of two different gas meters, the main gas meter and the block gas meter.

 # Main Gas Meter
 ctx.GasMeter() is the main gas meter of the application.
 The main gas meter is initialized in `BeginBlock` via `setDeliverState`, and then tracks gas consumption during execution sequences that lead to state-transitions, i.e. those originally triggered by `BeginBlock`, `DeliverTx` and `EndBlock`.
 At the beginning of each `DeliverTx`, the main gas meter must be set to 0 in the AnteHandler, so that it can track gas consumption per-transaction.